Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/wave.rst

 Wave Modifier
 *************

-The Wave Modifier adds a ripple-like motion to an object's geometry.
+The *Wave* modifier adds a ripple-like motion to an object's geometry.

 This modifier is available for meshes, lattices, curves, surfaces and texts.

 .. list-table::